 Cloud-based solutions for rapid innovation

-Today, Volvo also offers in-car service and maintenance scheduling, as well as a digital key that allows secure, remote, one-time access to the car, for whoever needs it.
+Today, Volvo Cars also offers in-car service and maintenance scheduling, as well as a digital key that allows secure, remote, one-time access to the car, for whoever needs it.
 The next stage in this evolution is going beyond connected services as add-ons to the car, to over-the-air (OTA) updates that define many aspects of the cars itself, such as powertrain capabilities and safety features.

-Currently, Volvo cars offers automated features such as their Cyclist Detection Auto Brake, Park Assist Pilot and Lane-keeping Aid.
+Currently, Volvo Cars offers automated features such as their Cyclist Detection Auto Brake, Park Assist Pilot and Lane-keeping Aid.
 Volvo is kicking off their self-driving trials in 2017.

 Safer and more efficient roads

 The traffic ecosystem is becoming safer and more intelligent as cars communicate via the cloud with other vehicles, service providers, traffic authorities and regulators.
-Our developments in high-speed 5G connectivity are building towards real-time communication between cars and the connected ecosystem.
+Our developments in high-speed low latency 5G connectivity are building towards real-time communication between cars and the connected ecosystem.

 But we aren’t simply waiting for 5G to appear and be fully-functioning, we know it will be a gradual process.
 We help partners like Volvo move seamlessly into 5G, which will enable vast possibilities to make every journey smoother and safer.